 The International Women’s Support Group is a friendly, welcoming and safe space for students who are international women to discuss their experiences at the UO, in Eugene and in the US.
 We talk about interacting with people in the US, maintaining friendships with our fellow nationals, relationships, music, memories, and a variety of other topics.
 Women in this group support each other, talk about their lives, learn about others, and make friends.

-The group meets every Wednesday from 4:15-5:45pm at the Women’s Center in the basement of the EMU.
+The group meets every Wednesday from 4:15-5:45pm at the Women’s Center in Allen Hall 101.
 This is a drop-in group, and no sign-up is required.

 If you have additional questions or need more information, please contact Asha Stephen (email@example.com).